Start by clicking on "Fill out the template"

-A Will is a legal document that sets forth the wishes of the person making it (the testator) regarding the distribution of property and the care of minor children, if any, after their death, and is the centrepiece to most estate plans.
-The Will names one or more executors who have been entrusted with the duty to carry out the wishes of the deceased.
-It also provides the executor(s) with instructions on how the estate should be distributed.
+A Will is a legal document that sets forth the wishes of a person (the testator) after death.
+The Will gives directions regarding the distribution of property and the care of minor children, if any, after death, and is the centrepiece of an estate plan.

-In most jurisdictions the testator must be at least 18 years old to make a Will.
-However exceptions may be made for younger people if they are in the military, if they are married or if they have been legally emancipated.
-In addition the testator must be of "sound mind" to make a Will, which means that:
+In most jurisdictions, the testator must be at least 18 years old to make a Will.
+In addition, the testator must be of "sound mind" to make a Will, which means that:

 A Will should be reviewed from time to time to ensure that it still meets the needs of the testator and that the property will be distributed according to his or her wishes.
 It is especially important to review a Will on the following events: